Kharja: Romance

-An example of a Romance Kharja (and translation) by the Jewish poet Yehuda Halevi:
+An example of a Romance kharja (and translation) by the Jewish poet Judah Halevi:

 These verses express the theme of the pain of longing for the absent lover (habib).
-Many scholars have compared such themes to the Galician-Portuguese Cantigas de Amigo which date from c.
+Many scholars have compared such themes to the Galician-Portuguese cantigas de amigo which date from c.
 1220 to c.
-1300, but “[t]he early trend […] towards seeing a genetic link between kharajat and cantigas d’amigo seems now to have been over-hasty.”
+1300, but “[t]he early trend […] towards seeing a genetic link between kharajat and cantigas d'amigo seems now to have been over-hasty.”

 Arabic

 An example of an Arabic kharja: